cgewecke/eth-gas-reporter/README.md

   fail with an in memory provider because they block the thread and prevent a response.
 (Pro-tip courtesy of [@fosgate29](https://github.com/fosgate29)).

+### Contributions
+Please feel free to open a PR (or an issue) for anything.
+The units are an integration test and one of them is expected to fail, verifying that the table prints at the end of a suite even when there are errors.
+If you're adding an option, you can vaildate it in CI by adding it to the mock options config located [here](https://github.com/cgewecke/eth-gas-reporter/blob/master/mock/config-template.js#L13-L19).

 ### Credits
 All the ideas in this utility have been borrowed from elsewhere.
 Many thanks to:
 + [@maurelian](https://github.com/maurelian) - Mocha reporting gas instead of time is his idea.